FC Futura: Season to season

+Current squad

 Club structure

 FC Futura run a number of teams including 3 men's teams, 1 ladies team, 11 boys team and 7 girls teams.
-The club also runs an Academy the name of which has recently been changed from Futura Academy to the Itä-Uudenmaan Akatemia (IUA).
-This reflects the fact that the Academy players represent several different clubs.
+The club also runs an academy the name of which has recently been changed from Futura Academy to the Itä-Uudenmaan Akatemia (IUA).
+This reflects the fact that the academy players represent several different clubs.